bcrowell/bcrowell.github.io/african_covid_paradox/index.md

 *Full disclosure: I'm a physicist, not a doctor or an epidemiologist.
 I think my analysis is more or less in line with the current thinking on the subject, as described in the list of references below.
 The only part that's at all original with me is the use of diabetes as a proxy for lifestyle.
-Professionals have done fancier things to try to factor out effects such as age and vaccination in population studies.
+Professionals have done fancier things than I did to try to factor out effects such as age and vaccination in population studies.
 I haven't seen any recent professional studies that attempt to do the type of international comparison I've done here; what I've done is simple and amateurish and is offered as a way of visualizing and understanding what seems to be going on in the current scientific literature.*